hmrc/income-tax-mtd-changelog/README.md

 ## Changelog

 **Note:** The date shown is the date that the change was released to Sandbox or Production.
 ---

+### 24 July 2024

+#### Self Assessment Accounts API

+The following change is now available in Sandbox and Production for all versions.

+##### Changed

+Updated `chargeReference` query parameter in `Retrieve History of a Self Assessment Charge` to be 14 characters long

+---

 ### 22 July 2024

 #### Self Assessment tax return form mapping CSV files

 ##### Changed